Historical Context of the Bible

 Inevitably they answer, “God knows.”

-You don’t get to stand around waiting for Him to act since “He knows.”
-You walk into His presence motivated by your trust of His heart.
+Don’t stand around waiting for Him to act since “He knows.”
+Walk into His presence as a the beloved child in whom God delights.

 4. Admit you have needs.

-“…by prayer and SUPPLICATION with thanksgiving let your requests be made known to God.” (v.
+“… by prayer and PETITION, with thanksgiving, present your requests to God” (v.
 6c)

 When you pray for your anxiety from Philippians 4:6-7, the conversation centers on your neediness.
 There are no “supplications” if there are no needs. {See Note 2}